xeldawe/translation/README.md

 # Translation
 ## Translation & CDN for LTS frontend frameworks

-Translation is 100% compatible with @ngx-translate/core
+Translation is 100% compatible with @ngx-translate/core |
-Serving different images/translations every different lang or market
+Serving different images/translations for every different lang or market

 ## Phase 1 - BE - Java backend
 - Market base translations (with image urls)